 When training language-conditioned multitask policies, the relations among tasks need to be considered in the joint dataset.
 For instance, the tasks "put-block-in-bowl" and "place-red-in-green" both involve putting colored blocks into colored bowls with similar language instructions.
 This could potentially lead to conflicting data points that instruct placing the red block into the green bowl or into bowls of other colors.
+Surprisingly, we find the policies pretrained on all 10 CLIPort tasks only achieve lower than 5% success rate in GPT tasks.
 Conversely, there could be many tasks that involve the term "pyramid" in instructions, but this could refer to varying layers of the block pyramid.
 This ambiguity could pose a challenge when training a single policy for multiple tasks.
 The question of whether training with certain tasks can help generalization can be best addressed by the bias-variance trade-off fundamental in machine learning.
 Tasks that are semantically closed have a higher likelihood of being beneficial, and vice versa.
-During the evaluation on our GPT-generated tasks, we exclude specific tasks that fall outside of the task generation domains, such as the tower of Hanoi and inserting kittings.
+Therefore, we leverage the task code embedding to pick related tasks for joint training, and find that to be robust in finding tasks.
+During the evaluation of our GPT-generated tasks, we exclude specific tasks that fall outside of the task generation domains, such as the tower of Hanoi and inserting kittings.
+In addition to the consideration of compute budgets, these tasks also help us focus more on task-level generalization.
+The few-shot generalization experiments have been evaluated with 1-shot generalization performance on tasks such as "mixing-piles" and 5-shot generalization performance on "block-insertion".

-D REAL WORLD EXPERIMENT
+C REAL WORLD EXPERIMENT

 For our real-world experiments, we employ an XArm-7 robot equipped with a suction gripper.
 A bird's-eye-view camera, mounted overhead and oriented downwards, is used to capture RGB-D observations.
 We leverage workspace boundaries and background subtraction to generate a mask on the depth images.
 See Figure 11 for a detailed setup.
 In the real world, we observe the following failure cases: (1) manipulate with the wrong color of objects.
 (2) imprecise picking and placing.
 To tackle the challenge of scene-level generalization, we use data augmentation such as color jittering, and also data relabeling where we increase the data multiple times and relabel the language prompt based on the objects on the table.
 Our labeling tools on pick and place motion do not require a real robot and can efficiently label up to 100 images within 2 minutes.
 Real-world training takes 50 epochs of the augmented data and usually takes less than 3 hours to complete.
 The tasks are selected with a focus on long-horizon tasks and task-level generalization, i.e. how well the policy generalizes to new tasks rather than different colors or object instances in a compositional sense.
 We have experimented with providing both the per-step instruction or high-level goal of the tasks, and did not find much performance difference in the single-task setting.
-We thus share similar limitations on the policy side as in Shridhar et al. (2022).
+We thus share similar limitations